Sherlock113/language-digger/content-book/introduction/who-reads-this.md

 ## Technical writers

+If you're a professional technical write, this playbook will help you:

 - Develop more effective content strategies aligned with user needs
 - Improve your content architecture and information design
-- Learn best practices for content and developer experience
+- Learn best practices for content creation and developer experience
 - Enhance your collaboration with different stakeholders within your organisation
 - Measure and demonstrate the impact of your technical content

-## Developer advocates

-- Techniques for creating engaging technical tutorials and guides
-- Content strategies for building and nurturing developer communities
-- Methods for gathering and incorporating developer feedback
-- Tips for creating sample code and reference implementations
-- Ways to balance technical accuracy with accessibility

 ## Content marketing managers

+For those focused on technical content marketing, this playbook offers:

 - Techniques for creating technical content that drives user acquisition
 - Strategies for balancing marketing goals with technical depth